By Jan-Erik Nilsson

 In 1993 the interest from the public to financially support the East Indiaman project was overwhelming.
 The gratitude that should be granted to all and everybody involved in this visionary and exciting project is immense.

-Initial Project Management Committee
+Member of the Initial Gotheborg III Project Management Committee

 Link suggestion: The Gotheborg III Project